-If you are new to Canada, you probably want to find a cheaper place to live while you search for a job.
+If you are new to Canada, you probably want to find affordable housing, especially while you search for a job.
 In that case, basements will be your best bet.
 Landlords usually rent out the basement to tenants and live in the home above the basement.
 As a result, they don’t charge tenants too much rent because they are only renting a part of the house.
 This also means that you can live in better neighbourhoods while paying less expensive rent than other types of housing.

 Con: Some Basement Apartments in Canada are Small